aeoxia/stashlite/README.md

 # stasher_lite

-A sample project showcasing the use Stasher API.
+A sample project showcasing the use of Stasher API.
 This includes:

 - Geocoding
 - Geolocator